LaurentVeyssier/Disaster_Response_Pipeline/README.md

 1. Project overview

 This is the second project of [Udacity's Data Scientist Nanodegree](https://www.udacity.com/course/data-scientist-nanodegree--nd025).
-The project's objective is design a ML application supporting Disaster Emergency Response API.
+The project's objective is to design a ML application supporting Disaster Emergency Response API.
 Tha app is composed of the following:
 - front-end API where disaster messages can be submitted for classification inference
 - back-end leveraging a trained classifier model for a Multi-label Classification task.
 The model tags the message along 36 different binary labels such as 'Food', 'Water', 'Medical support', 'Request (for)'
 The app therefore allows to redirect messages to the appropriate first-line emergency response bodies.